ctaguchi/multipa/README.md

 MultIPA is yet another automatic speech transcription model into phonetic IPA.
 The idea is that, if we train a multilingual speech-to-IPA model with enough amount of good phoneme representations, the model's output will be approximated to phonetic transcriptions.

-Note that the codes in this repository are incomplete; we are still cleaning up the original codes for publishing in this repository.
-The finalized codes will be prepared by the day of the presentation at INTERSPEECH 2023 (mid-August).
-We appreciate your patience!

 ## Available training languages
 At this moment, we have the following languages incorporated available in the training data:
 - Finnish